 The surgical site is a delicate area, and some pain and discomfort post-operatively is to be expected.
-On the first night, there is usually stinging and pulsing or throbbing in the vaginal area, which subsides over the first day.
+On the first night, there is usually stinging and pulsing or throbbing in the vaginal area, which subsides over the first 48 hours after surgery.
 Icing the area on and off around the clock is crucial to keep swelling and discomfort to a minimum.

 When can I resume activities?